-Single Unit accesses are to be in accordance with standard drawing 9.8 "Single Unit Driveway Entrances with Boulevard".
-Should a conflict occur between the location of a driveway and the location of a curb inlet catchbasin (CICB), then the Owner shall correct the conflict by either relocating the driveway, except when a parking plan governs, or replacing the CICB with a twin inlet catchbasin in the same location as the original CICB, all to the specifications of the Director of Public Works and at no cost to the Municipality.
+Single Unit accesses are to be in accordance with Figure R-11 "Single Family Driveway Entrances with Boulevard".
+Should a conflict occur between the location of a driveway and the location of a catch basin (CB), then the Owner shall correct the conflict by either relocating the driveway, except when a parking plan governs, or reaching out to the Director of Public Works for approval of the catch basin location, and at no cost to the Municipality.

 Development blocks for site plan approvals access configurations shall be in accordance with Ontario Provincial Standard Drawing 350.010, noting all Municipality's specific requirements.
-No catchbasins, existing or proposed shall be located within the limits of site entrances.
-In situations where existing catchbasins would be within proposed site entrances, the access shall be realigned to avoid catchbasins or the catchbasin shall be relocated outside the access curb return.
+No catch basins, existing or proposed shall be located within the limits of site entrances.
+In situations where existing catch basins would be within proposed site entrances, the access shall be realigned to avoid catch basins or the catch basin shall be relocated outside the access curb return.